Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Bayesian UQ for Inverse Problems: Calibration-Emulation-Sampling

 \section{Bayesian UQ for Inverse Problems: Calibration-Emulation-Sampling}

-In many physics-constrained inverse problems, we are interested in finding an unknown parameter function $u$ based on finite-dimensional observations $y$.
-There is a forward parameter-to-observation mapping $\mG:\mbX\mapsto \mbY$ from a separable Hilbert space $\mbX$ to the data space $\mbY$ (e.g. $\mbY=\mathbb R^m$ for $m\geq 1$) that connects $u$ to $y$ as follows:
+In many PDE-constrained inverse problems, we are interested in finding an unknown function, $u$ (symbolizing an `unknown' function), given the observed data, $y$.
+The function $u$ usually appears as a parameter (hence termed `parameter function' thereafter) in the inverse problem.
+For example, $u$ could be the (log)-transmissivity of subsurface flow that appears as a coefficient function in an elliptic PDE (Section \ref{sec:elliptic}) or the initial condition of a time-dependent advection-diffusion problem (Section \ref{sec:adif}).
+Let $\mbX$ and $\mbY$ be two separable Hilbert spaces.
+(This is assumed for the convenience of developing probability spaces and can be relaxed to separable subspaces \cite{dashti2017,stuart10}.)
+There is a forward parameter-to-observation mapping $\mG:\mbX \rightarrow \mbY, \; u\mapsto \mG(u)$ from the parameter space $\mbX$ to the data space $\mbY$ (e.g. $\mbY=\mathbb R^m$ for $m\geq 1$) that connects $u$ to $y$ as follows: